Benitorax/ocproject7/README.md

 -   view a list of mobile phones
 -   view detaild informations about a mobile phone.

-Only logged users can use those endpoints.
+Only logged users can access those endpoints (except login).

 ## Getting started
 ### Step 1: Configure environment variables